The Frameworks of English 4th Edition - Weblinks

 https://www2.helsinki.fi/en/researchgroups/varieng

-Helsinki University’s research unit for studying variation, contacts and change in English hosts on its website a Corpus Resource Database (CoRD) which provides information about and access to a host of relevant corpora for studying historical English.
+Helsinki University’s research unit for studying variation, contacts and change in English is the website host for a Corpus Resource Database (CoRD) which provides information about and access to relevant corpora for studying historical English.
 Of particular interest are the various atlases of historical English and the collections of historical texts.

 World Wide Words